 The globalization of the auto industry in the ‘60’s and 70’s marked a new era of automotive production and demand.
 Therefore, the Import Car Show broadened its scope to include the products of both the domestic and international manufacturers and was renamed the International Auto Show.
 In 1982, the show moved into its new home at the Moscone Convention Center in downtown San Francisco.

 From the onset, the show was a tremendous success and recognized by the auto manufacturers as an integral component to selling their vehicles.
 Display space was in high demand and that demand required the auto show to expand its footprint.

-In 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
-The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
+Fortunately, in 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
+The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators with a more spacious and inviting environment in which to view them.
 It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the world’s major manufacturers.
 It is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.

 Now celebrating its 62nd year, the International Auto Show, continues to grow.
 This year’s show, set for Thursday, November 28 – Monday, Monday, December 2, 2019, will fill the newly remodeled Moscone Center with exhibits in the north and south halls, the new south hall expansion, plus the north and south lobby.